fossasia/knitting.fossasia.org/README.md

 ### knitting.fossasia.org [![View on Github][github-logo]][knitting.fossasia.org-repo]

-This is this overview site over the different knitting projects.
+This is this overview site over the different knitting projects and aims at introducing new people to the community.
-You can visit the [website][this-site], [add new entries][knitting.fossasia.org-edit].
+You can visit the [website][this-site] and [add new entries][knitting.fossasia.org-edit] for [projects][project-list] and [related work][related-work].

 Contribute:
 [Repository][knitting.fossasia.org-repo]